AlgebraicJulia/ACSets.jl/docs/src/index.md

-# AlgebraicTemplate.jl
+# ACSets.jl

 ```@meta
-CurrentModule = AlgebraicTemplate
+CurrentModule = ACSets
 ```

-`AlgebraicTemplate.jl` is a Julia library for...
+`ACSets.jl` is a Julia library for...